Learn how to navigate the world of dating in the Netherlands with our guide to understanding Dutch men and women and the

-The Dutch are renowned for being straight-forward, straight-talking, and down-to-earth, and this transcends to the world of dating.
-Fancy dinners at swanky restaurants are likely to be replaced by a cold pint and a Dutch snack at a cozy (gezellig) café or bar rather than dine at a fancy restaurant.
+The Dutch are renowned for being straightforward, straight-talking, and down-to-earth, and this transcends to the world of dating.
+For instance, they may prefer to enjoy a cold pint and a Dutch snack at a cozy (gezellig) café or bar rather than dine at a fancy restaurant.
 The Dutch love for the great outdoors might also mean that some dates involve having a picnic in a park, cycling to the beach, or visiting other popular nature spots in the Netherlands.
 Whatever you end up doing, it will almost certainly be casual.

 Unlike some cultures, where the man traditionally initiates the first date, it is not uncommon for women to make the first move in the Netherlands.
 After all, gender equality is strong in this progressive country.
 And because the Dutch are known to be open and blunt, there is no shame in discussing whether you are dating other people or want to be exclusive.
 You will likely receive an honest answer – even if it’s not the one you were hoping for.